markstan/Format-IntuneDiagData/README.md

 A: Metadata contains output that the script is either unable to detect the contents of (zero-byte files, command line stdout output, etc.).
 If you cannot find output that you expect, look here in the Unknown_Command_Result_* files.

+## Change Log

+### 1.4.2022

+* Prevent accidental registry import by renaming all .reg files to .txt extension

+* Bugfix for devices early in AP setup with only cab information

+* Add debug log

 ## Copyright

 Copyright (c) 2017 Microsoft.
 All rights reserved.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.